inquerex/inquerex.github.io/texts/userguide_v.Prototype_1.0.md

 2. Double-click on the downloaded `.zip` file.
 3. Double-click on the generated `.dmg` file.
 4. In the window that appears, drag and drop "Inquerex.app" on top of the "Applications" folder.
-5. Close that window, "eject" the mounted drive with the Inquerex logo (by dragging and dropping it in the Trash), and move the `.zip` and `.dmg` files to the Trash.
+5. Close that window, "eject" the mounted drive (move it to the Trash), and move the `.zip` and `.dmg` files to the Trash.
-6. Done!
+6. Double-click on "Inquerex.app" in your "Applications" folder.
+Your computer will tell you that it can't open Inquerex because it is from an "unidentified developer" (one that isn't registered with Apple).
+Click "Cancel."
+Then, right-click on "Inquerex.app," click "Open," and click "Open" one more time.

-To launch Inquerex, double-click on "Inquerex.app" in your "Applications" folder.
-As you use Inquerex, your computer will ask if you want to give Inquerex various permissions. **To use all of Inquerex's features, say 'yes' every time.**
+After that, Inquerex should launch.
+And it should launch now every time you double-click on "Inquerex.app."
+As you use Inquerex, your computer will ask if you want to grant Inquerex various permissions. **To use all of Inquerex's features (e.g., the ability to open PDFs to particular pages), say 'yes' every time.**

 ## Selecting PDFs to Search